 Snowtrax is the largest independent ski and snowboard retailer in the UK.
-Come and vist us in our ski shop in Christchurch, Dorset.
+Come and visit us in our dedicated ski and snowboard shop in Christchurch, Dorset.

 Our blog contains useful news plus reviews of all of our products to help you decide on the right gear!

 One way to get a gauge on the type or level of ski equipment and clothing you need for a winter holiday, is to look at what type of kit a full time Ski Instructor uses.
 After all, an instructor that spends almost every waking moment teaching people of all abilities how to ski, is going to have more than your fair share of experience on the cold alpine slopes.
 To answer this question – we spoke to Giles Lewis a Ski Instructor with the development centre, who operate in val d’isere Tignes and the Three Valleys, France.
 It’s worth baring in mind that Giles’ kit list is a personal choice – and not necessarily something a first-time-skier HAS to imitate.

 “As a snowsports instructor, I spend almost every day of winter on the slopes.
 I am outside no matter the weather.
 I spend so much time using my equipment that I’m very picky about a few items.
 This list is particular to me, what are your essential pieces of kit?

 I have some favourite skis, but I treasure my boots the most.
 A well fitted pair of ski boots is essential and I wouldn’t ski in anything but my own, high performance ski boots.
 You cannot get the fit and adjustment that you need by shopping online, you need an experienced boot fitter to help you to narrow down what boots perfectly fit your ability and needs, before making any adjustments or customisation to finish off.
 Book an Expert Boot fitting appointment today, at The Boot Lab – Snowtrax